panyan7/panyan7.github.io/_posts/2023-01-01-coursereview.md

 date:   2023-01-01 00:00:00
 description: My journey at CMU.
 ---
-**My background:** I entered CMU as StatML major and transferred to CS in sophomore fall.
-I went to a Chinese high school (where people study for "Gaokao").
-I had some (limited) competitive math backgrounds, and no competitive programming experience.

-**My goal:** B.S. in Computer Science, additional major in Discrete Mathematics and Logic.
-Originally planned for concentration in machine learning and minor in math, but later thought machine learning was boring and switched to double major in junior year.

-&#9733; The courses which I think were worth attending CMU for.
-Courses without a star can also be good, but they are not that special.
+&#9733; The courses that I recommend taking

+Workload: light, moderate, heavy, death.

 ## Fall 2022
-- 10-813 Advanced Topics in Machine Learning Theory
+- 10-703 Deep Reinforcement Learning and Control
 - 15-440 Distributed Systems
 - 21-301 Combinatorics
+  - Should be pretty
 - 21-341 Linear Algebra
-- 88-120 Reason, Passion, and Cognition
+- &#9733; 88-120 Reason, Passion, and Cognition
+- (TA) 15-459 Quantum Computation

+**Workload:** Heavy-death.

 ## Spring 2022
-- (TA) 10-725 Convex Optimization
 - &#9733; 15-751 A Theorist's Toolkit
   - Ryan teaches you many tricks and details that might bother beginners when doing CS theory research that are typically not taught in many classes.
 You might take a long time to learn them yourself.
 - &#9733; 21-484 Graph Theory